Biochem supports eMobility

 Today, close to a quarter of all CO2 emissions worldwide can be attributed to the transport sector.
 Electric vehicles present a surefire alternative to reduce this percentage significantly.
 In comparison to internal combustion engine-driven vehicles, these vehicles don’t produce exhaust gases and help improve the local air quality.
 This is why numerous countries around the world have decided to support electric-powered road transport.
 According to the International Energy Agency, the number of electric vehicles on the road around the world will hit 125 million by 2030.

 Easy availability of charging stations is one of the foremost challenges for individuals that have already done away with their oil-powered vehicles.
-Though the numbers are increasing steadily, a significant gap still remains between the demand and supply.
-The charging station installed by Biochem can be used by the company’s employees, customers, visitors, and business associates to charge their EVs for free.
+Though the numbers are increasing steadily, a significant gap still remains between demand and supply.
 The charging station can support two plug types (Type 2 and Schuko) and is capable of charging two cars simultaneously.

 Biochem is a family-owned organization that manufactures premium quality feed additives and health supplements for pigs, poultry, ruminants, and horses.
 Known for their stringent quality policies and eco-friendly business practices, their company currently operates in over sixty countries all over the world.